Noise Levels in Bolsa Chica-Heil, Huntington Beach, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Bolsa Chica-Heil

 Average noise levels for Bolsa Chica-Heil residents, grouped by direction from the center of Bolsa Chica-Heil.
-Northern Bolsa Chica-Heil carries the highest population-weighted average; Western Bolsa Chica-Heil carries the lowest.
-Just 25% of residents in Western Bolsa Chica-Heil live in blocks above the EPA's 55 dBA threshold, about half the share in Northern Bolsa Chica-Heil.
+The highest population-weighted average is in northeastern Bolsa Chica-Heil; the lowest is in western Bolsa Chica-Heil, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Bolsa Chica-Heil